SimonWpt/CouchDocs/tags-reference/capture.md

 ### is_json

-The content of the tag is in json format and the varaible is converted into a multi-string array.
+The content of the tag is in json format and the variable is converted into a multi-string array.

 ```html
 <cms:capture into='climate' is_json='1'>